 BremerBond for Bremerton Small Businesses

-On April 8, the Bremerton Chamber of Commerce is launching the BremerBond campaign to help support small local businesses that are being impacted by the coronavirus shutdown.
+On April 8, the Bremerton Chamber of Commerce launched the BremerBond campaign to help support small local businesses that are being impacted by the coronavirus shutdown.
 Purchase a BremerBond for $100, and 100% of the funds will be distributed to small businesses that are closed or have lost revenue due to the outbreak.
 Bonds can be redeemed for local gift cards after normal business resumes or kept as a show of support for local businesses.
-To purchase a BremerBond, visit www.bremertonchamber.org.
+For more on the BremerBond campaign, visit www.bremertonchamber.org.